Papua New Guinea warns of worst drought in 20 years

 The El Nino is typically linked to dryness and frosts are often an early symptom of the phenomenon, weather experts say.

-Prime Minister Peter O'Neill warned of an escalation of unfavourable conditions across the rest of Papua New Guinea as the El Nino strengthens over the next few months.
+Prime Minister Peter O'Neill warned of an escalation of unfavorable conditions across the rest of Papua New Guinea as the El Nino strengthens over the next few months.

 "This drought has the potential to be worse than 1997 and 1998," he said.